The Brightwood Museum and Novelty Shop

 Photos of An Early Oregon Silent Movie

-I have come across an interesting series of photographs recently that document the filming of an early Oregon Silent Movie filmed on Mount Hood.
-The photos show a crew of photographers and actors that appear to be reenacting a mining scene.
-There appears to be a wooden sluice set up, men with shovels as well as a scene with men with rifles who appear to be defending their claim.
+I recently came across an intriguing series of photographs documenting the filming of an early Oregon silent movie on Mount Hood.
+These images capture a crew of photographers and actors reenacting a mining scene.
+A wooden sluice stands in the background, while men with shovels appear to be panning for gold.
+Another scene features armed men, seemingly defending their claim.

 List of films shot in Oregon – Wikipedia